morph-l2/morph-doc/docs/how-morphism-works/general-protocol-design/2-communicate-between-morphism-and-ethereum.md

 This means that data payloads can be sent from one network to another using the same logic.

-## Deposit (L1 -> L2 message)
+## Deposit (L1 to L2 message)

 ![Deposit Process](../../../assets/docs/protocol/General/bridge/deposit.png)

 ### Construct a deposit request through Standard Bridge (Optional)

-Any bridge request, ETH bridge, ERC20/721 bridge is esstentially a cross-chain message, thus, we need to construct a message first.
+Any bridge request, ETH bridge, ERC20/721 bridge is essentially a cross-chain message, thus, we need to construct a message first.
 But most of the time, the message would look the same, especially for ETH & ERC20 token bridge.

 Using a standard bridge will build a typical token bridge message and pass it to ```CrossDomainMessenger```.